sarmxzh/ePostit/README.md

 ## Running the ePostit Add-in on Outlook.com and/or Outlook
 To be able to use the add-in on Outlook.com and/or Outlook, you need to have an Outlook mail account.
 First download this project onto your computer.
 Then type `npm start ` in terminal and press enter.
 You should see a webpage popup with a Connected to BrowserSync message in the top right corner.
-If you see some Insecure Site error or some other error, go to [Insecure Site Issues](https://github.com/sarmxzh/ePostit#insecure-site-issue-when-initiating-the-project).
+If you see some Insecure Site error or some other error, go [here](https://github.com/sarmxzh/ePostit#insecure-site-issues-when-initiating-the-project).

 ### For Outlook.com
 - Open **Outlook.com**